 Essential gear you need to stay safe in avalanche terrain

 The best way to stay safe is through proper avalanche training and smart decision making in avalanche terrain.
-However, in the unfortunate event you or your group is caught in an avalanche, having the proper tools and gear is essential (this could literally mean the difference between life and death in an avalanche situation).
+However, in the unfortunate event, you or your group is caught in an avalanche, having the proper tools and gear can literally be lifesaving (this could mean the difference between life and death in an avalanche situation).

 The best avalanche safety gear is only as good as your knowledge and skills in using them, so understand your gear, your surroundings and be prepared!

 The three essential avalanche safety gear items are:

 Beacons are worn under your layers (not in your backpack!) and are with two different signals – search and transmit.
 A good rule of thumb is to wear your beacon under the last layer you plan not to take off.

 Beacons should remain in transmit mode until a rescue situation.
 Rescuers will change their beacons to search mode when they’re searching for a victim.

 Here’s a great article from REI.com on how to choose your transceiver.